Solar storms may bring northern lights show to parts of the U.S.

 Stargazers, assemble!

-Expected solar storms could cause vibrant colored light shows for people living in northern portions of the United States this week.
+Expected solar storms could cause vibrant colored light shows, also known as Auroras, for people living in northern portions of the United States this week.

 The Space Weather Prediction Center of the National Oceanic and Atmospheric Administration (NOAA) announced G1 and G2 geometric storm watches through September 30th.